 In the current environment, in the same way that underwriting consortia might be established to offer insurance to some SME segments on a co-insurance basis, an underwriting agency could also seek to establish a co-insurance underwriting or binding authority with two or more insurers, instead of just one as is the usual situation.

-8. Group captives and discretionary mutual funds (DMFs):
+8. Group schemes with insurers, group captives and discretionary mutual funds (DMFs):